 - There are various items that are appropriate for and permitted in residence hall rooms.
 Please review the list below to identify approved items.
 Examples of Permitted Items (This list is not exhaustive.):

-- Electric refrigerators not larger than three cubic feet; small coffee pots (if UL-approved with automatic shut-off and they have a 3 pronged plug); cordless telephones of 900 MHZ or 5.8 GHz.
+- Electric refrigerators not larger than three cubic feet; small coffee pots (if UL-approved for commercial use, or comes with a 3 pronged plug AND has automatic shut-off); cordless telephones of 900 MHZ or 5.8 GHz.

 - Surge Protectors.